alpha123/yu/STATUS.md

 (This stuff may still be a work-in-progress, but significant parts are done)

 - Nanboxed value representation
-- Incremental, quad-color copying generational garbage collector
+- Copying, quad-color incremental, generational garbage collector
 - Arena-based bump allocator for heap-allocated values
 - Interned, immutable byte buffers
 - Unicode-correct String implementation